p-cap/dev4CTF/Cyber-Apocalypse-2021/crypto/PhaseStream1/Readme.md

 - ord("C") => decimal value of the ASCII character
 - int("2e", 16) ^ ord("C") => XOR'd both output from the operations above
 - chr(int("2e", 16) ^ ord("C")) => returns the character from the XOR result
+### python script to decrypt the entire encoded string